openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Error Response {#deferred-credential_error_response}

-When the Deferred Credential Request is invalid or unauthorized, or the credential is not available yet, the Credential Issuer constructs the error response as defined in this section.
+When the Deferred Credential Request is invalid or unauthorized, or the credential is not available yet, the Credential Issuer constructs the error response as defined in (#credential-error-response).

-The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:
+The following additional clarifications are provided for the following parameters already defined in (#credential-error-response):

 `invalid_request`: